Wjonke/Sprint-Challenge-React-Smurfs/README.md

 - [ ] Then make it so you can navigate to your routes using `Link`.
 - [ ] Create two `routes` in your `App` component, one at `'/'` for your `Smurfs` component,and one at `/smurf-form` for your form.
 - [ ] Then in your `App` component, create a nav bar that will use `NavLink` to route to your different pages.

+Follow these steps for completing your project:

+- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [ ] PM then will count the HW as done by  merging the branch back into master.

 ## STRETCH PROBLEMS